Tyrn/wei/the-insider-en.typ

      "Send them to 17B storage."

-     In half an  hour Ashinik  came to Bemish to get  storage "keys"  -  its electronic locks required an ingenious system of codes and, additionally, it had a microprocessor  that could recognize the  owner's retina  pattern.
-The lock could store ten retina patterns in its memory but it currently had only two - Bemish's and Giles'.
+     In half an  hour Ashinik  came to Bemish to get  storage "keys"---its electronic locks required an ingenious system of codes and, additionally, it had a microprocessor  that could recognize the  owner's retina  pattern.
+The lock could store ten retina patterns in its memory but it currently had only two---Bemish's and Giles'.
 Only Bemish, however, knew the password.

      The cargo delivered by Laissa was registered as medical equipment.
 That was  not surprising.
 Every  day,  three hundred  tons of  medical equipment